usmanovs/Salesforce-Interview-Handbook/questions/developer-questions.md

 ### What is Apex Managed Sharing?

-Apex Sharing is a ability provided to force.com developers to explicitly fullfill the requirement of record sharing of an application or a product programatically.
+Apex Sharing is an ability provided to force.com developers to explicitly fullfill the requirement of record sharing of an application or a product programatically.
 If you want to built an app which shares records based on some criteria due to an event occurance, then nothing other than apex sharing can help you.
 For example, AccountShare is the sharing object for the Account object, ContactShare is the sharing object for the Contact object, MyCustomObject will be named as MyCustomObject__Share.

 [[↑] Back to top](#Salesforce-Develop-Questions)